yandex-cloud/terraform-provider-yandex/docs/resources/cloud_desktops_desktop.md

 - `desktop_group_id` (**Required**)(String).
 The id of the Desktop Group to which the Desktop belongs
 - `desktop_id` (*Read-Only*) (String).
 The id of the Desktop
+- `description` (String).
+Description of the desktop.
+Maximum length is 1024 characters.
 - `id` (*Read-Only*) (String).
 Import ID
 - `labels` (Map Of String).
 A set of key/value label pairs which assigned to resource.
 - `members` [Block].
 The list of members which can use the Desktop